corDomination/the-thoughts-of-man/data/markdown/articles/fitness.md

+# My training philosophy:
+Maintain all systems, both strength and endurance wise, to make myself fit, strong, and ready to **serve**, **protect**, and **compete**.
+Limit training to a place where it does not detract from my ability to love those around me.

 # Fitness
 One of the greatest gifts you can give to your future self and loved ones is taking care of your body, so that you can be healthy and active with them long into the future.